Gwinnett County DUI Lawyer

 Published on August 28, 2019, last updated on December 17, 2019.

-An arrest for driving under the impact (DUI) can be a demanding circumstance.
+An arrest for driving under the influence can be a demanding circumstance.
 Although a person charged with a DUI retains the right to represent their best interest in court, it is crucial to hire an attorney as soon as possible.
 A conviction will cost you thousands of dollars in fines, surcharges, and increased insurance rates.
 Furthermore, you will lose your driving privileges and may even have to spend time in jail.
 An attorney can offer the legal counsel and case management experience required to minimize the potential legal penalties resulting from a DUI charge as much as possible.

 DUI Lawyer Gwinnett County Benefits